%20Intro.jpg)

 enough to hear twice]

-bounties of heaven; we have been preserved these many years in
+of heaven; we have been preserved these many years in peace and prosperity;

-the gracious hand which preserved us in peace and multiplied and
+gracious hand which preserved us in peace and multiplied and enriched

-enriched and strengthened us, and we have vainly imagined, in
+and strengthened us, and we have vainly imagined, in the deceitfulness

-the deceitfulness of our hearts, that all these things were produced
+of our hearts, that all these things were produced by some superior

-become too self-sufficient to feel the necessity of redeeming
+too self-sufficient to feel the necessity of redeeming and preserving

 |